 What Do Experts Think About Algorand?

-The Algorand mainnet has been around for nearly six years now which has given enough time for crypto industry experts to assess the protocol.
-Justin Bons, the founder and CIO of crypto investment firm Cyber Capital criticized Algorand on X for being “centralized and permissioned.”
+The Algorand mainnet has been around for over six years now, which has given enough time for crypto industry experts to assess the protocol.
+Justin Bons, the founder and CIO of crypto investment firm Cyber Capital, criticized Algorand on X for being “centralized and permissioned.”

 Bons explained that relay nodes on Algorand – which are network responsible for connecting other nodes on Algorand – “are hand-picked by the foundation, making them permissioned.”